deckgo/deckdeckgo/docs/docs/slides/app-slide-countdown/app-slide-countdown.md

 Optionally a slot `notes` could be use to add some notes regarding the particular slide.
 These will be automatically `displayed` in the [remote control](https://deckdeckgo.app).

-If you are using the [DeckDeckGo] starter kit and wish to make your notes accessible to anyone, you would need to mark them with an attribute `show`.
+If you are using the [DeckDeckGo] starter kit and wish to make your notes accessible to anyone, you will need to mark them with the attribute `show`.

 ## Attributes